savonet/book/quickstart.md

 so that we know it will not fail.
 The argument `track_sensitive=false`{.liquidsoap} means that we want to get back to the live stream as soon as it is available again (otherwise it would wait the end of the track for switching back from emergency playlist to the main radio).
-Also remark that we are defining `s` twice: this is not a problem at all, whenever we reference `s`, the last definition is used (otherwise said the second definition replaces the first afterward).
+Also remark that we are defining `s` twice: this is not a problem at all, whenever we reference `s`, the last definition is used (otherwise said the second definition replaces the first).
 Another option would be to fallback to silence, which in Liquidsoap can be generated with the operator `blank`:

 ```{.liquidsoap include="liq/fallible3.liq"}
 ```